danhowarthdwp/dwp-health-data-glossary/a-to-z/performance-measure.md

 ## Definition

 A unit of measurement that measures [performance](/a-to-z/performance).
 It shows how effectively we're performing an activity, opportunity or lever that we've defined.

+David Parmenter defines performance measures as being tied to a team or a cluster of teams working closely together for a common purpose.
+Good or bad performance becomes the responsibility of one team – which therefore provides clarity and ownership.
+Performance measures show what teams are delivering.

 ## Purpose